Power of data in quantum machine learning: Detailed discussion on the relevant quantities s, d, and g

 \subsection{Model complexity s}

-While we have used $s_K = \sum_{i=1}^N \sum_{j=1}^N (K^{-1})_{ij} \Tr(O^U \rho(x_i)) \Tr(O^U \rho(x_j))$ in the main text, this is a simplified quantity when we do not apply regularization.
-The model complexity $s_K$ under regularization is given by
+While we have used $s_K(N) = \sum_{i=1}^N \sum_{j=1}^N (K^{-1})_{ij} \Tr(O^U \rho(x_i)) \Tr(O^U \rho(x_j))$ in the main text, this is a simplified quantity when we do not apply regularization.
+The model complexity $s_K(N)$ under regularization is given by

-Training machine learning model with regularization is often desired when we have a finite number $N$ of training data.
+Training machine learning model with regularization is often desired when we have a finite number $N$ of training data. $\norm{w}^2$ has been used extensively in regularizing machine learning models, see e.g., \cite{krogh1992simple, cortes1995support, suykens1999least}.
 This is because we can often significantly reduce generalization error $\sqrt{ \Tr(A_{\mathrm{gen}} O^U \otimes O^U) /N}$ by slightly increasing the training error $\sqrt{ \Tr(A_{\mathrm{tra}} O^U \otimes O^U) / N}$.
 In practice, we should choose the regularization parameter $\lambda$ to be a small number such that the training error plus the generalization error is minimized.

-The model complexity $s_K$ we have been calculating can be seen as an approximation to the true model complexity when we have a finite number $N$ of training data.
+The model complexity $s_K(N)$ we have been calculating can be seen as an approximation to the true model complexity when we have a finite number $N$ of training data.
 If we have exact knowledge about the input distribution given as a probability measure $\mu_x$, we can also write down the precise model complexity in the reproducing kernel Hilbert space $\phi(x)$ where $k(x, y) = \phi(x)^\dagger \phi(y)$.
 Starting from

 we can obtain

 Hence the true model complexity is

 where the operator